|FAQ: Using HTML in SuperMemo|

 flares and remissions.

-If this was imported to HTML components, you can select the text and press Ctrl+Shift+1 (Text : Convert : deHTML-ize).
+If this was imported to HTML components, you can select the text and choose Text : Convert : Parse HTML on the component menu (Ctrl+Shift+1)(older versions: deHTML-ize).
 This will remove all HTML tags (including line breaks)

 When importing formatted Q&A, use HTML components, but do not rename your file to HTML